ParinyaPuangpairoj/Heroku-Salary/README.md

-# Heroku-Demo and Thank you Krish Naik
+# Heroku-Demo and Thank you Krish Naik from Youtube channel